rovetz/tibetan/README.md

-# Tibetan
+# Tibetan -> Wylie

 Romanization of Tibetan.
-It transliterates Tibetan text to the Roman (Latin) script.
+It transliterates Tibetan text to the Latin script using THL EWTS (Extended Wylie Transliteration Scheme).

 ## Installation